uPortal-Project/uPortal/docs/README.md

 **NOTE:**  This area is a work-in-progress.
 It is intended to serve as primary documentation for uPortal version 5.0 (expected mid-2017) and above.
-Documentation for earlier versions of uPortal is availabe in [Confluence](https://wiki.jasig.org).
+Documentation for earlier versions of uPortal is available in [Confluence](https://wiki.jasig.org).
 See *Documentation for Previous Releases* below.